-Public education for wise use of water resources should be a high priority for any municipality or water system.
+Public education on the wise use of water resources should be a high priority for any municipality or water system.
 Public education for water conservation is a requirement of the Emergency and Water Conservation Plans from the Minnesota Department of Natural Resources for municipalities over 1,000 population.
 The wise use of water resources and the ability to get funding for increased demand go “hand in hand”.

-Minnesota Rural Water Association has created a series of ads below that you can download and use in your newsletters / publications as a public service announcement on water conservation.
+Minnesota Rural Water Association has created a series of ads below that you can download and use in your newsletters/publications as a public service announcement on water conservation.
 Contact us if you need to have these ads modified for your use.

 |Keep Drinking Water in the Refrigerator||Use a Broom Instead of a Hose|